 While your loan may cover some accommodation costs, it might not cover everything, especially if your bills aren’t included in your rent.

-To find the perfect accommodation for your needs, contact us by calling 03301 359065, emailing info@stocktonstudents.co.uk or filling in our quick and easy contact form today and get started on securing your university home!
+To find the perfect student accommodation for your needs, contact us by calling 03301 359065, emailing info@stocktonstudents.co.uk or filling in our quick and easy contact form today and get started on securing your university home!